icpc/ccs-specs/Contest_Control_System_Requirements.md

-The CCS must be able to import contest configuration from a [Contest Archive](contest_archive_format), and use the data at that location to configure the CCS.
-The configuration URL contains all contest configuration data, including contest, problem, organization, group, team and account configuration.
+The CCS must be able to import contest configuration from a [Contest Archive](contest_archive_format), and use the data to configure the CCS.
+The archive contains all contest configuration data, including contest, problem, organization, group, team and account configuration.

 The following files and fields must be read by the CCS at a minimum: